har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 * When flashing the first time, select the IDE flash "erase all" option to erase any existing SPIFFS partitions and Wifi settings.
 Flash the application and then revert to "erase sketch only".
 Do this if you make any changes to the SPIFFS partition, configuration file structure, or are facing problems with IAP access after configuration.
-* The unit uses an RGB led to indicate status and errors.
-* On power up the battery voltage is indicated by a flashing magenta led.
-5 flashes for a fully charged battery, down to 1 for a discharged battery.
 * The ESP8266 reads a JSON configuration file in SPIFFS to retrieve the Thingspeak parameters (channel number, write API key and update interval).
-If you used the "erase all" flash option, the configuration file will not exist and the AP configuration portal will start up, indicated by the LED turning yellow.
+If you used the "erase all" flash option, the configuration file will not exist and the AP configuration portal will start up.
 Connect to the WiFi access point with SSID "SPO2_HeartRate" within 90 seconds.
 On my Ubuntu 20.04 machine, the configuration webpage automatically popped up in a separate browser window.
 If that doesn't happen, open your browser and enter the url http://192.168.4.1 to access the Wifi configuration page.
 Here you enter the